A major emergency is an incident beyond the normal capabilities of the principal emergency services, which causes or threatens:

 The Office of Emergency Planning is responsible to the Minister for Defence for the co-ordination and oversight of planning for emergencies.
 It also provides a support role to the Government Task Force on Emergency Planning.
 It has published a handbook entitled Preparing for Major Emergencies (pdf).

-Policy and direction is provided by the Government Task Force on Emergency Planning, which is chaired by the Minister for Defence.
-It co-ordinates and oversees the emergency planning activities of all government departments and public authorities.
-It also promotes the best possible use of resources and compatibility across different planning requirements.
+The Government Task Force, chaired by the Minister for Defence, provides policy and direction on Emergency Planning.
+It co-ordinates the emergency planning activities of all government departments and public authorities.
+It also promotes the best possible use of resources.

 The Office of Emergency Planning chairs the Inter-Departmental Working Group on Emergency Planning (IDWG) which carries out specific studies and develops particular aspects of emergency planning.
 The IDWG is the means by which expertise is shared between government departments and public authorities on emergency planning.